dogweather/forkful/content/en/elm/strings/using-regular-expressions.md

   \ character combinations in strings.
 In Elm, just like in other languages,\u2026"
 lastmod: '2024-03-13T22:45:00.000408-06:00'
 model: gpt-4-0125-preview
-summary: "Regular expressions (regex) in programming are patterns used for matching\
-  \ character combinations in strings.
-In Elm, just like in other languages,\u2026"
+summary: Regular expressions (regex) in programming are patterns used for matching character combinations in strings.
 title: Using regular expressions
 weight: 11
 ---